marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/AWS.md

 ##Execution

-To deploy your cluster, run the build.sh script from the /data/daffy/ocp directory.
+To deploy your cluster, run the build.sh script from the /data/daffy/ocp directory:

 ```R
 /data/daffy/ocp/build.sh <ENVIRONMENT_NAME>